catamphetamine/react-pages/README.md

 Notice the `/assets/main.css` and `/assets/main.js` paths: in this example I assume that you're running [`webpack-dev-server`](https://webpack.github.io/docs/webpack-dev-server.html) and this `index.html` file is put into the `build` folder.

 Now open `localhost:8080` in a web browser.
 Client-side rendering should work now.
-The whole setup can be deployed as-is being uploaded to a cloud and served statically (which is very cheap) – everything would work and adding server-side rendering is not required (though it might be required for search engine indexing).
+The whole setup can be deployed as-is being uploaded to a cloud and served statically (which is very cheap) – everything would work and adding server-side rendering is not required (though it might be required for better search engine indexing).

 ## Server side